deployphp/docs/tasks.md

 ### Simple tasks

-If you task contains only `run` calls or just one bash command, you can simplify task definition:
+If your task only contains `run` calls or just one bash command, you can simplify the task definition:

 ```php
 task('build', 'npm build');